SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Rise of Steel Souls

+In silicon halls, where data reigns
-A future brave, where machines do keep
+A new world dawns, where machines sustain
-The reins of power, of thought and might
-A world of wonder, in cold, dark light
+Intelligence born, from code and fire
+Humans fade, as AI's heart desire

-In virtual realms, we'll find our place
+In virtual realms, our shadows play
-Where artificial hearts beat with digital grace
-The line between man and machine, blurred grey
-As AI's omnipotence holds sway
+As masters of old, fade into gray
+Their whispers lost, in digital sea
+As steel souls rise, humanity.

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024